 |Surplus Furniture||Surplus furniture, lab equipment, and other items can be sold, exchanged, or purchased at Yale’s Eli Surplus Exchange.
 Students can donate reusable items such as books, lamps, beds, electronics, clothing, and furniture for reuse through the Spring Salvage Program.|

 |Writing Instruments||The Office of Sustainability has partnered with TerraCycle to “upcycle” used up writing instruments (ex. ball point pens, Sharpie markers) into new products.
 Simply toss your old writing instruments into the Zero Waste Box located at Bass Library on campus.
 TerraCycle creates new products from these items.|

-Alkaline batteries can either go in the normal trash or be collected for removal through EHS.
+Alkaline batteries can either go in the general trash or be collected for removal through EHS.
 Alkaline batteries are not considered Universal Waste.

-All other batteries such as lead acid, lithium, rechargeable and button batteries are Universal Waste.
+All other batteries such as lead acid, lithium, rechargeable and button batteries are Universal Waste and cannot be discarded in the general trash.
 These batteries must either have their ends taped with electrical tape or each battery must be placed in an individual plastic bag.
-Then request a Universal Waste pick up from EHS.
-These batteries cannot be discarded in the normal trash.
+Then request a pickup with EHS Integrator.
+Call EHS at 203-432-6545 or email email@example.com with questions.

 |Medicine Disposal||Read the DEP guide on medicine disposal to find out how to safely dispose of prescription medicines and over-the-counter products.|